-The average pay for a Dental Nurse is AU$24.08 per hour.
+The average hourly pay for a Dental Nurse in Australia is AU$24.58.

 Dental Nurse Job Listings

 What Are Popular Skills for Dental Nurses?

 Skills in Oral / Verbal Communication, General Surgery, Oral Surgery and Instrument Control are correlated to pay that is above average.
 Skills that pay less than market rate include Customer Service.

 What is the Pay by Experience Level for Dental Nurses?

 An entry-level Dental Nurse with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of AU$20.72 based on 26 salaries.
 An early career Dental Nurse with 1-4 years of experience earns an average total compensation of AU$22.60 based on 257 salaries.
 A mid-career Dental Nurse with 5-9 years of experience earns an average total compensation of AU$25.81 based on 147 salaries.
 An experienced Dental Nurse with 10-19 years of experience earns an average total compensation of AU$26.84 based on 141 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of AU$26.

 Pay Difference by Location